 How long should children play video games before taking a break?

 Based on the research mentioned earlier the sweet spot seems to be no more than about an hour a day, for it to have some benefits.
-When kids starts playing 2 to 3 hours or more, that’s when it can become unhealthy and negative conduct, impaired mental astuteness and social interactions can be observed.
+When kids start playing 2 to 3 hours or more, that’s when it can become unhealthy and negative conduct, impaired mental astuteness and social interactions can be observed.

 It was also found in those same studies that spending 9 hours or more overall each week playing video games, also contributed to behavior problems and social conflicts with peers.